Comparison of three-dimensional and two-dimensional statistical mechanics of shear layers for flow between two parallel plates: Averaged equations for flow between two plates

 where $f(y)$ is the probability to find a vortex at the point $y$, $\sigma$ is the total vorticity per unit length in $x$-direction, $\sigma=-2U$.
 In the case of point vortices (Fig.1a), \cite{rf6,rf7}

-and equations (1), (2) form a closed system of equations.
+and equations \eref{eq:general}, \eref{eq:prob1} form a closed system of equations.
 This system can be solved analytically.
 Parameter $\beta$ has the meaning of inverse temperature of vortex motion.
 It is determined by the initial energy of turbulent flow.
 In the case of deforming vortex lines (Fig.1b), $f(y)$ is expressed through the solutions of the eigenvalue problem, \cite{rf4,rf5}

 $\lambda$ being the minimum eigenvalue.
 Similarly to quantum mechanics, $ f(y) $ is proportional to the squared solution of the eigenvalue problem: